 Google Analytics 360 allows you to deepen your understanding of exactly which channels influence our results.
 In addition to standard tools, Google Analytics 360 provides you with more advanced tools such as Unsampled Reports, BigQuery Export, and Data-Driven Attribution.
 You'll also have access to support specialists and a treasure trove of additional data.

 12. Identify Important Keywords

 What keywords do users search for when they find you?
 And what would you like these to be?
 If you can manage to make these two answers overlap, you’ll be doing a great job of optimizing your website, connecting with users who are interested in your product or service and increasing your profits.
 Some tools you can use include, Google Keyword Planner, SEMrush, and Moz.

 13. Activate Google Search Console

 To really know what’s going on with your organic traffic, you need to be using Google Search Console.
 Far too many webmasters skip this step, whether because they can’t be bothered or simply don’t know.
 Either way, don’t make this mistake!
 Google Search Console lets you see the performance of different keywords, the results users are shown in their search before clicking on your website, and many other statistics.

 14. Don’t Analyze One Thing Only

-Whether your organization is a start-up, a small to medium sized business, or a large corporation, Google Analytics is a fantastic tool which will allow you to monitor important webpage metrics.
-Analytics will allow you to understand your site traffic, where that traffic is coming from and which webpages visitors are visiting (and those they are not).
+Whether your organization is a start-up, a small to medium-sized business, or a large corporation, Google Analytics is a fantastic tool that will allow you to monitor important webpage metrics.
+Analytics will allow you to understand your site traffic, where that traffic is coming from, and which web pages visitors are visiting (and those they are not).